 If you want a heavily distressed finish, you can use a wire bristle brush to scuff it up even further for a chippy kind of look.

 Aging with Wax After Painting Furniture

 Wax is suggested more for chalk painted or mineral painted surfaces.

 Waxing is the trickiest step when it comes to adding character, but the results are gorgeous and so worth it!
 If your piece has any carved details, it’s a definite must-do.

-BUT, you can add Homestead House espresso or black wax or Annie Sloan dark wax or black wax after sealing to create an aged, antique look.
-Or you can use Homestead House white wax for a liming effect.
+You can add Homestead House espresso or black wax or Annie Sloan dark wax or black wax after sealing to create an aged, antique look.

 1. It’s best to practice on a scrap piece of wood first to get used to the process.

-2. Using a wax brush, dip the bristles about 1/4 inch into your wax pot and rub it onto a section of your painted furniture.
+2. Using a wax brush, dip the bristles about 1/4 inch into your wax pot and rub it onto a 1-2 foot section of your painted furniture.
 (If I’m working on a dresser, I often wax only one drawer at a time.)
 Don’t apply wax to the entire furniture piece.
 Wax dries quickly and you’ll need time to buff.

-3. Let the wax dry for just 2-3 minutes, then gently wipe away any excess wax with a clean, dry rag.
+3. Let the wax dry for just 2-3 minutes, then gently buff away any excess wax with a clean, dry rag.
 I like to wear an old, clean sock like a mitten to vigorously buff away the wax.

 If you need a more visual example, here is an excellent tutorial by Marian Parsons (Miss Mustard Seed).